 • actuated mechanics (linear or rotary).

 A servo motor is not just one specific type of motor.
-Every motor that has an encoder and is integrated in a servo loop can be considered to be a servo motor, so there are different types: an asynchronous motor with an encoder, a stepper motor with an encoder, a brushless DC motor (BLDC), a synchronous motor with permanent magnet and encoder, etc. The number of steps the motor executes is equal to the number of pulse commands given by the controller.
+Every motor that has an encoder and is integrated in a servo loop can be considered to be a servo motor: an asynchronous motor with an encoder, a stepper motor with an encoder, a brushless DC motor (BLDC), a synchronous motor with permanent magnet and encoder, etc.

 But because motors (either synchronous or asynchronous) with a slim rotor design are often used for servo applications, they are often referred to as “servo motors”.